Generate Databricks APIs in 4 simple steps

 Security & Integration with other Services

-In a few short minutes, you can have your SQL Server API ready to integrate alongside any number of other Enterprise applications, data sources, or network APIs.
-DreamFactory also allows you to create, mount, and manage any number of third-party REST APIs with ease under a unified admin dashboard.
+Within minutes, integrate your API with enterprise applications, data sources, or network APIs.
+DreamFactory also simplifies the creation, management, and unification of third-party REST APIs under a single admin dashboard.